Supplier Terms and Conditions

 1.2.1 a person includes a natural person, corporate or unincorporated body (whether or not having separate legal personality);

-1.2.2 a references to a party includes its personal representatives, successors or permitted assigns;
+1.2.2 a reference to a party includes its personal representatives, successors or permitted assigns;

 1.2.4 any phrase introduced by the terms including, include, in particular or any similar expression shall be construed as illustrative and shall not limit the sense of the words preceding those terms; and